 The Group expects both male and female personnel to actively participate in all positions including management and supervisory positions based on individual capabilities, skills and experience.

-In FY2022-2025, we set the following targets: (1) the percentage of female employment to be 20% or greater; and (2) the percentage of female managers to be 13% or greater.
+(1) the percentage of female employment to be 20% or greater; and

-We have more female managers working as general managers of departments and heads of the administration department of our plants, and the number of female managers accounted for 11.0% of the total management personnel as of March 31, 2023.
+We have more female managers working as general managers of departments and heads of the administration department of our plants, and the number of female managers accounted for 11.3% of the total management personnel as of March 31, 2024.

 In order to acquire personnel with diverse values and specialized expertise, we actively strive to hire mid‑career professionals.

 Our target for employment rate of workers with disabilities is 2.3%, and in order to achieve this goal, we select candidates through recruitment activities by visiting schools in the vicinity of the offices, exchanging information with Hello Work (public employment security office) and private support institutions, and receiving referrals from staffing firms.
 We then establish probationary periods and conduct internship programs at the offices.
-As of March 31, 2023, employment rate of workers with disabilities reached 2.6%, thereby achieving the target for employment rate.
+As of March 31, 2024, employment rate of workers with disabilities reached 2.6%, thereby achieving the target for employment rate.

 The Hodogaya Chemical Group has in place the Reemployment Program for retired personnel—under it, a senior employee system for those considering re-employment is available.
 Also, senior personnel can continue to work on a contractual basis even after the age of 65, so long as their departments need them and they themselves are willing and able.
 Many middle-aged and older personnel play important roles in different fields by fully utilizing their accumulated knowledge and skills as well as the professional networks they have built.

-FY2018 | FY2019 | FY2020 | FY2021 | FY2022 | |
+FY2019 | FY2020 | FY2021 | FY2022 | FY2023 | |

 ---|---|---|---|---|---|

-Number of employees (persons) | 731 | 739 | 789 | 834 | 890 |
+Number of employees (persons) | 739 | 789 | 834 | 890 | 922 |

-Percentage of female managers (%) | 11.0 | 10.8 | 11.2 | 10.8 | 11.0 |
+Percentage of female managers (%) | 10.8 | 11.2 | 10.8 | 11.0 | 11.3 |

-Percentage of female employees (%) | 17.9 | 18.4 | 18.6 | 18.0 | 19.5 |
+Percentage of female employees (%) | 18.4 | 18.6 | 18.0 | 19.5 | 20.5 |

-Percentage of non-Japanese employees (%) | 18 | 21 | 23 | 26 | 31 |
+Percentage of non-Japanese employees (%) | 21 | 23 | 26 | 31 | 32 |

-Percentage of mid‑career hires (%) | 33 | 32 | 33 | 34 | 35 |
+Percentage of mid‑career hires (%) | 32 | 33 | 34 | 35 | 35 |

-Percentageof disability employment (%) | 1.5 | 1.9 | 2.3 | 2.5 | 2.6 |
+Percentageof disability employment (%) | 1.9 | 2.3 | 2.5 | 2.6 | 2.6 |

+We work to achieve 100% consultation rates for health checkups, a 99% or higher consultation rate for stress checkups, and we have our industrial physicians share the health conditions of personnel with the Company in order to improve health conditions or prevent them from deteriorating.
 The Group further conducts health enhancement training and health events for all personnel and provides health literacy information to partner companies with the aim of deepening their understanding of health management.

 The Hodogaya Chemical Group considers the physical and mental health of its employees a top priority.
 As a way to increase engagement, we consider initiatives to improve health as a management issue.
 Therefore, we actively promote health management.
 The President is the Group’s Health Management Supervisor and the executive officer in charge of the Personnel Department is the Health Management Supervisor Representative.
 They work with the Hodogaya Chemical Health Insurance Society to actively contribute to instruction and education to promote health.